Herbert J. Yates: Career

-Personal life
+Personal life and death

+Yates had 3 children, a daughter and 2 sons.

-In 1948 Yates left his wife Petra for the Czech figure skater Vera Hruba Ralston, the couple marrying in 1952.
+In 1948 Yates left his wife Petra for the Czech figure skater Vera Hruba Ralston, with the couple marrying in 1952.
 He employed Vera's brother Rudy Ralston as a producer at Republic.

 In 1958 Yates was accused of exploiting Republic for his own gain, in particular his promotion of his wife's career.
 It was alleged that 18 of her 20 films had been flops.

 Yates and Vera's relatives were pushed out of Republic and the film business in 1959, the same year Republic's board decided to switch emphasis from production to distribution, selling their controlling interest to Victor M. Carter for nearly $6 million.
 Yates became chairman of the board.

 Yates died at his residence in Sherman Oaks in 1966.

-Legacy
+Death and legacy

 The Republic lot survives today as CBS Studio Center.
 Notable among Yates' contributions to the lot are the Mabel Normand sound stage, built during World War II and later home to The Mary Tyler Moore Show, and an award-winning music scoring auditorium that has hosted such famous names as Aaron Copland and Artur Rubinstein.